Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 The item uploaded will be submitted together with a post describing the content and the instruction to replicate the experiment (like the blog posts on reproducingnetworkresearch.wordpress.com).

 Note that this "place" for submitting the experiment can possibly be the same website for the previous objective above or reproducingnetworkresearch.wordpress.com or a totally new website since it may be used for more than just Mininet experiments.

+**Update**
+Some experiment codes only work under certain flavor/version of Linux, especially kernel code.
+In this case, complete VM image is the only way to reproduce the experiment easily.
+Sometimes experiments may also make use of closed source component.
+If this closed source component is freely distributable, then the only way to reproduce the experiment easily is again using full VM image.
+Before we rule out the second choice though, is there a network experiment which requires the experiment to be run on real machines (i.e. not VM)?